suyiinang/website/content/posts/Tableau_HowTo/01_cycleplot/index.md

 {{< img src="/posts/Tableau_Howto/01_cycleplot/images/fig9.png" align="left" >}}
 Use the "Insert" dropdown to insert field name.

-There have you it!
-An interactive cycle plot.
+And... there have you it!
+An interactive cycle plot ready for analysis!

 ---
 I would like to thank Prof Kam of Singapore Management University for the inspiration.